binaryphile/concorde/README.md

 ```

 `EOS` is simply the terminal marker chosen by the user to end the
 string.
-The terminal marker must appear on the last line by itself.
+The terminal marker must appear after the last line of the
+string, by itself.
+Bash will strip any leading and trailing whitespace,
+as specified by `IFS`, from the just the first and last lines
+respectively.

 The quotes around the initial `<<'EOS'` tell bash not to interpolate any
 variables appearing in the string.
 They can be left off if you want the